httpwg/wg-materials/ietf99/minutes.md

 jana: we do not need to update https yet, it is interesting but you know other endpoint speaks quic but not tcp (how?)

-ekr: iepg meeting on sunday, discussed confusion btwn tcp and udp and ports
+ekr: iepg meeting on sunday, discussed confusion between tcp and udp and ports

 thardie: are you working with IANA to clarify status of port 443 ?